Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/flask_micro_framework.md

 127.0.0.1 - - [23/Jul/2017 19:02:17] "GET /favicon.ico HTTP/1.1" 404 -
 ```

-So with this small amount of code you have actually brought up a simple web server eventhough only answering your request for `/`.
+So with this small amount of code you have actually brought up a simple web server (eventhough only answering requests for `/`).